benwzj/benwzj.github.io/_posts/2024-02-24-html-practice.md

 Using these to Implement structural hierarchy.

-This is a `<span>` element.
+### `<span>` element
 It has no semantics.
-You use it to wrap content when you want to apply CSS to it (or do something to it with JavaScript) without giving it any extra meaning.
+You use it to wrap text content when you want to apply CSS to it (or do something to it with JavaScript) without giving it any extra meaning.

 ### Lists
 Unordered lists